 - Fresh sage

-- Pan with lid
+- Saucepan with lid

 - Spray bottle

-- 6To avoid contamination, labeling the bottles is a must.This helps you remember what used to be inside the bottles.
+- 8This helps you remember what used to be inside the bottles.
 This is important because there can be chemical reactions between what used to be inside the bottles and the new content or herbal preparation.
-The label can remind you the possible sources of chemical reactions and interactions.
+The label will remind you the possible sources of chemical reactions and interactions.To avoid contamination, labeling the bottles is a must.

-- Cajeput Oil
+- Cajeput Essential Oil

 - Tea Tree Oil